gallenc/solent2Public/session1/README.md

 # Session 1 Exercises

-## Starting to use TOMCAT and JSP's
-See instruction powerpoint and example video

 ## Java build and test exercises and some Java revision

 These exercises will help you appreciate what maven does to help you build a java project.